LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 When the `fhir-persistence-schema` updateProcedure is executed, the READ grant is applied again, and the procedure is updated.
 The Procedure privilege is reset upon re-executing the action.

-If you change the stored procedure signature, you MUST drop the stored procedure, before applying the stored procedure to the database.
+If you change the stored procedure signature, you MUST drop the stored procedure before applying the stored procedure to the database.

 ----------------------------------------------------------------